Hugh E. Wild

 Hugh Eldon Wild (April 15, 1918 – February 18, 2013) was a brigadier general in the United States Air Force.

 Biography

 Wild was born in Elmwood, Wisconsin, in 1918.
-He would attend the University of Iowa and George Washington University.
+He studied at the University of Iowa and George Washington University.

 Career

 Wild joined the United States Army Air Corps in 1940.
-He served in World War II, participating in conflicts including the Philippines Campaign (1944–45).
+He served in World War II, participating in campaigns including the Philippines Campaign (1944–45).
 Following the war he was assigned to the Strategic Air Command.
 During the Vietnam War he was in command of the 834th Air Division.
-Following his service in the war he was given command of the 322d Air Division and the 435th Military Airlift Support Wing.
-His retirement was effective as of February 1, 1970.
+Following his service in that war he was given command of the 322d Air Division and the 435th Military Airlift Support Wing.
+He retired on February 1, 1970.

-Awards he has received include the Legion of Merit with oak leaf cluster, the Distinguished Flying Cross with oak leaf cluster, the Air Medal with three oak leaf clusters, and the Army Commendation Medal.
+Awards he received include the Legion of Merit with oak leaf cluster, the Distinguished Flying Cross with oak leaf cluster, the Air Medal with three oak leaf clusters, and the Army Commendation Medal.